nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 <hr/>

-* In this post we will learn how to use WTForms for efficient and easy forms management in Flask web applications.
+* In this post we will learn how show a list of files present in the server directory along with navigation and download features using Flask
-* WTForms also helps in writing less code and reducing the scope of manual errors while creating forms in flask

 ## Installing WTForms
 * WTForms can be installed in a python environment with pip using the following command